bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 ![](https://raw.githubusercontent.com/bmagalhaes/ECO395M-Final-Project/master/4.0-table1.png)

 This assumption is not testable because we don’t know what would’ve happened to the treatment state had it not been treated.

 But what if we could predict what would have happened to the treated state in this alternative world where it wasn’t treated without having to rely on the parallel trends assumption?

+INTRODUCTION TO PREDICTIVE MODELS

 In this particular study, we compared the application of different suppervised learning predictive methods with the Diff-in-Diff estimator of the following research project.

 ### Research topic brief summary